Zkken/AionysTask/README.md

         ng serve -c=en
         ```

-5. Once the front end has started, within the AionysTask directory where AionysTask.csproj file is arranged (after the previous step do `cd ..`), launch the back end by running:
+5. Once the front end has started, within the AionysTask directory where AionysTask.csproj file is arranged, launch the back end by running:

     ```
     dotnet run